-FSANZ also has two similar applications from the same Applicant, Biocatalysts Ltd, which are now being assessed.
-These applications are seeking approval for other sources for the enzyme, lipase, triacylglycerol; A516 sourced from Candida rugosa and A517 sourced from Mucor javanicus.
+FSANZ also had two similar Applications from the same Applicant, Biocatalysts Ltd, which have been assessed.
+These Applications sought approval for other sources for the enzyme, lipase, triacylglycerol: A516 sourced from Candida rugosa, and A517 sourced from Mucor javanicus.

 3. Objective